Grawnya/django-notes/README.md

 * Migrations are Django's way of converting Python code into database operations.
 * `python3 manage.py makemigrations --dry-run` - Note: the dry run flag is used to run a command to see how the programme would run.
 You can run the command without the `--dry-run` command.
 It tells Django to convert our Python code into SQL code.
 * `python3 manage.py showmigrations` - This shows migrartions done.
-* `python3 manage.py migrate --plan` - Note: the plan flag shows what the command would do. **Run this at the after the initial setup to conduct the required migrations**
+* `python3 manage.py migrate --plan` - Note: the plan flag shows what the command would do. **Run this at the after the initial setup to conduct the required migrations!**
 * `python3 manage.py createsuperuser` - used to create a way to log in and look at the tables.
 Put in a username, email and password.
 * To login to view the tables go to the url ending with `/admin` and put in your username and password.